 - 1.1 The purpose of this report is to present the Board with the final version of the draft Regional Transport Strategy (RTS).
-The report notifies the Board of more substantive amendments following feedback from local authority partners and the public, and presents detail on the statutory consultation process.
-The revised draft RTS is attached as Appendix 1. - 1.2 Following consideration of the consultation comments, changes to the draft RTS are proposed and the Board is asked to consider the proposed changes to the draft RTS and approve the final version of the draft Regional Transport Strategy for the South East of Scotland, SEStran 2035.
+The report notifies the Board of more substantive amendments following feedback from local authority partners and the public and presents detail on the statutory consultation process.
+The revised draft RTS is attached as Appendix 1. - 1.2 Members will recall that at the March Partnership Board it was decided to delay consideration of the revised draft RTS to enable discussion on a number of items which Scottish Borders Council (SBC) considered did not sufficiently reflect transport issues affecting rural areas.
+Appendix 2 identifies amendments agreed during these final discussions with SBC.

+Following consideration of the consultation comments, including those changes outlined in Appendix 2, the Board is now asked to consider the proposed changes to the draft RTS and approve the final version of the draft Regional Transport Strategy for the South East of Scotland, SEStran 2035.